Froidland/inventures-url-shortener/README.md

 To deploy this project, you have two options, for either of them, you'll need to have a PostgreSQL database running, and you'll need to set the `DATABASE_URL` environment variable to the connection string of your database.

+Before deploying, you'll need to run `pnpm db:migrate` to create the database tables.
+With the database tables created, you can deploy the project using the instructions below.

 ### Docker
 In this repository, you'll find a `Dockerfile` that you can use to build a Docker image for this project.
 You can build the image using the following command: